 - Optional: 1 tsp chilli flakes

-- Sea salt flakes, for sprinkling before drying the meat
+- Sea salt flakes, for sprinkling before drying

 When growing microgreens it's the smaller the better